Kimberley Joseph: Career

 In 2004, she appeared on Australian television for the first time since 1999, playing Dr. Grace Connelly in six episodes of All Saints.
 The day after she completed filming of her scenes, she returned to Los Angeles for the pilot season.
 She got a small part as a flight attendant in the pilot episode of Lost.
 Joseph's scenes, on an airplane set, were filmed over two and a half days in Los Angeles.
 An early script draft of the pilot called for her character to be seen dead on a beach, though subsequent rewrites removed the scene.
 A producer liked Joseph and her character, and planned to bring both back to the series at a later date.
 She returned at the beginning of the second season, when it was revealed that her character, given the name Cindy Chandler, had survived the plane crash in the pilot episode along with other passengers from the tail section of the plane.
 Despite being asked not to change her appearance too much after the pilot, Joseph had her hair cut, so in her first few episodes of the second season she had to "go through the whole debacle of putting a Rambo scarf around [her] head, which just looked ridiculous."
 Her episodes for season two were filmed over five weeks and were broadcast in 2005.
 Her character was abducted in the middle of an episode and was not seen again until in the third season, when Joseph reprised the role for two episodes and the whereabouts of her character are revealed.
 Joseph resumed the role for the sixth and final season in 2010.

 Joseph also filmed minor roles in two Ron Howard films; in Frost/Nixon (2008), she portrayed tennis champion Evonne Goolagong, and she had a minor role in Angels & Demons (2009).
 Although of a different ethnicity to Goolagong, she was cast in Frost/Nixon because she had the "right look".
 Both of her scenes were cut from the films before release.

 In 2011, Joseph appeared in television commercials for HughesNet, the satellite-based Internet Service Provider.

 In 2013, Joseph appeared in Linkin Park's music video for their single Castle of Glass.
 Joseph played the bereaved wife of a deceased Navy SEAL.

+In 2016, Kimberley ‘Hawryluk’ appears on Series 1 Episode 4 of “Restored” as Decorator to Restoration Expert Brett Waterman, who restores an 1895 Victorian farmhouse in Redlands, CA, USA.